wescale/kubernetes-formation/Day-1_Containers/4-use-docker-compose/tutorial.md

 ## Add a frontend

-In order to add a frontend, you can use the `alphayax/microservice-demo-frontend-admin:latest` image:
+Add a new service named `frontend-admin`
-- Add a new service named `frontend-admin`
+- use the `alphayax/microservice-demo-frontend-admin:latest` image.
-- Remove the port mapping for the `article-svc` service
+- Remove the port mapping for the `article-svc` service.
-- Add the following port mapping for the `frontend-admin` service: `8080:80`
+- Add the following port mapping for the `frontend-admin` service: `8080:80`.

 Once it's done, you can restart your new stack with your 3 services.